 - 7.1 The University will continue its policy of making admissions statistics publicly available, through the University of Cambridge Reporter and its web-site.
 Those statistics include data on the number of applications and acceptances by school type, region, gender, ethnicity and socio-economic classification. - 7.2 The University's adherence to this agreement and its progress in reaching the objectives indicated above will be monitored through the University's Undergraduate Admissions Committee (jointly chaired by the Pro-Vice-Chancellor (Education) and the Secretary to the Colleges' Senior Tutors Committee) which report to the principal University and Collegiate bodies.
 The Committee will take advice from the Admissions Forum, the intercollegiate body charged with managing undergraduate admissions and delivering agreed targets and objectives.
 The Undergraduate Admissions Committee will annually review application, offer and admission trends, particularly in respect of currently underrepresented groups.
 It will also keep under review, and advise as necessary on the amendment of admissions and recruitment processes that have a bearing on securing a wide and diverse pool of well-qualified applicants. - 7.3 Scrutiny of outreach activities will be undertaken by the Outreach Steering Group (reporting to the Undergraduate Admissions Committee) which will co-ordinate and prioritise those activities and review their effectiveness.
-The success of outreach activities (aside from those which are web-based or of a general aspiration-raising nature) will be monitored through analyses of qualitative evaluation and attendee and application data. - 7.4 The University has identified specific groups that may be particularly affected by the new financial arrangements and so has prepared an Equality Assurance Assessment in line with BIS guidance. - 7.5 We will develop systems to capture outreach activity covering UK schools and colleges.
+The success of outreach activities (aside from those which are web-based or of a general aspiration-raising nature) will be monitored through analyses of qualitative evaluation and attendee and application data. - 7.4 The University has identified specific groups that may be particularly affected by the new financial arrangements and so has prepared an Equality Assurance Assessment (EAA) in line with BIS guidance.
+The University will continue to consider any potential disproportionate or adverse impact on protected groups (as defined by the Equality Act 2010) periodically via the groups described above. - 7.5 We will develop systems to capture outreach activity covering UK schools and colleges.
 This process will facilitate a co-ordinated approach to interaction with those schools and colleges and enable the effectiveness of outreach activities to be assessed through long-term data collection on each institution's higher education applications, offers and admissions within both a Cambridge and a national context. - 7.6 Post-entry reviews will be undertaken by continued analyses of retention rates and examination performances of relevant groups in comparison with those of the overall cohorts. - 7.7 We will continue to monitor the ease with which students make the transition from school to university on a subject-by-subject basis.
-The University has in recent years invested in a Transkills Project to assist with this transition.
-The personal attention paid to the needs of students through the Colleges will continue to enable prompt resolution of any individual difficulties.
+The University has in recent years invested in a Transkills